 Bluetooth 4 has a range of up to 60m (10m indoors), while Bluetooth 5 can maintain connections up to 240m (40m indoors).
 This increased connection range and higher speeds are good news for wireless headphones.
 It can let you enjoy your music at farther distances with fewer audio dropouts.

 Bluetooth 5 is backwards compatible with Bluetooth 4 devices.
 This means you can easily use a pair of Bluetooth 4.2 headphones with a 5.0 phone.

 But some newer enhancements in Bluetooth 5 won’t work with 4.2 devices.
 An example of that is the Dual Audio feature of Bluetooth 5.
 It allows you to connect two pairs of headphones to a single phone.
 Or play music from one phone on two different speakers.

 So, if your audio device only supports 4.2, it’s still best to go for the same version of headphones.
 And if you own a Bluetooth 5 phone, and you want to make the most of its features, it’s best to upgrade your peripherals to Bluetooth 5 as well.

-Though the Bluetooth 4 did see improvements in power consumption from the more energy-hungry Bluetooth 3.0, its performance still falls in the mid-high range.
+Compared to other Bluetooth versions, Bluetooth 4 did see improvements in power consumption.
+However, its performance still falls in the mid-high range.
 Bluetooth 5 further improved this by boosting its data transmission speed and range.
 As a result, devices require less power to send and receive data, ultimately prolonging battery life.

 Bluetooth 4 has a lower message capacity of 37 octets and an actual data payload of only 31 octets.
 In contrast, the message capacity of Bluetooth 5 goes up to 255 octets long.
 This means more efficient data transmission and less broadcast time.